|

 c_like = thinkbayes.PmfProbEqual(a_pred, b_pred)

-The probability that Alice does better on the second exam is 63%, which means that Bob has a 37% chance of doing as well or better.
 Notice that we have more confidence about Alice’s efficacy than we do about the outcome of the next test.
 The posterior odds are 3:1 that Alice’s efficacy is higher, but only 2:1 that Alice will do better on the next exam.
-12.9 Nuisance parameters

-In this chapter we started with the question, “How strong is the evidence that Alice is better prepared than Bob?”
+We started this chapter with the question, “How strong is the evidence that Alice is better prepared than Bob?”
 On the face of it, that sounds like we want to test two hypotheses: either Alice is more prepared or Bob is.
-But in order to compute likelihoods for these hypotheses, we

 have to solve an estimation problem.
 For each test-taker